yzpaul/ExpenseOwl/README.md

 - Dashboard: `http://localhost:8080/`
 - Table View: `http://localhost:8080/table`

+> [!NOTE]
+> This app has no authentication, so deploy carefully.
+It works very well with a reverse proxy like Nginx Proxy Manager and is mainly intended for homelab use.

 If there are command-line automations that are required for use with the REST API, read on!